frenetic-lang/tutorials/04-OxMonitor.md

 #### Programming Task 1

 Augment `Monitor.ml` to build a flow table.
 The forwarding logic only requires two rules &mdash; one for ICMP and the other for non-ICMP traffic &mdash; but you'll need additional rules to ensure that you have fine-grained counters.
-Once you have determined the rules you need, create the rules as you did before using `send_flow_mod` in the `switch_connected` function.
+Once you have determined the rules you need, add the `switch_connected` function to your `Monitor.ml` and create the rules as you did before using `send_flow_mod`.

 #### Programming Task 2

 *Complete Programming Task 1 before moving on to this task.*

-> TODO(Cole): Whole template code?

 As you realized in the previous programing task, you cannot write a single OpenFlow pattern that matches both HTTP requests and replies.
 You need to match them separately, using two rules, which will give you two counters.
 Therefore, you need to read each counter independently and calculate their sum.

 You can read counters by calling [send_stats_request] periodically.
 To do so, you can use the following function: